Axiomatizations of Team Logics: First-order logic

 \section{First-order logic}

-First-order logic $\FO$ does not have the counter-model merging property.
-Consider the first-order sentences $R(c)$ and $\neg R(c)$.
-Clearly either of them can be falsified by an appropriate interpretation in team semantics, but to falsify both in the same structure is impossible, even with teams consisting of multiple assignments.
+First-order logic $\FO$ does not enjoy the counter-model merging property (cf.\ Proposition~\ref{prop:counter-models-ml-pl}).
+Consider, for instance, the sentences $R(c)$ and $\neg R(c)$, where $c$ is a constant.
+Clearly, either of them can be falsified by an appropriate interpretation in team semantics, but to falsify both in the same structure is impossible regardless of the assigned teams.
+The crucial point is that $R(c)$ and $\neg R(c)$ are contradicting \emph{sentences}.

-The point is of course that $R(c)$ and $\neg R(c)$ are contradicting sentences.
-It is shown that on the other hand this case is the \emph{only} obstacle.
-The problem can be remedied by introduction of an additional deduction rule; we can then prove a contradiction from formulas whose models are already distinguishable by sentences.
-Note that this is not a contradiction to $\FO$ on sentences not having a counter-model merge property: Some satisfiable formulas just have no common model (in contrast to $\PL$ and $\ML$), but at least it is provable that there is none.